-- 1.7.1 All applicable provisions of Tennessee Law, regulations, or policy. - 1.7.2 Any zoning ordinance, any building and housing Codes, and all other applicable laws or pol- icies of the Planning Commission. - 1.7.3 The adopted General Plan and Major Road (public way) Plan. - 1.7.4 The rules of the Tennessee Department of Environment and Conservation. - 1.7.5 The rules, as applicable, of the Federal Highway Administration or Tennessee Department of Transportation, if the subdivision or any lot contained therein abuts a non- local high-way. - 1.7.6 The standards and regulations adopted by all other boards, commissions, and agencies of the Town of Atoka where applicable.
+- 1.7.1 The adopted General Plan and Major Road (public way) Plan. - 1.7.2 The rules of the Tennessee Department of Environment and Conservation. - 1.7.3 The rules, as applicable, of the Federal Highway Administration or Tennessee Department of Transportation, if the subdivision or any lot contained therein abuts a non-local highway. - 1.7.4 The standards and regulations adopted by all other boards, commissions, and agencies of the Town of Atoka where applicable.

-1.8 Self-imposed Restrictions.
+1.8 Self-imposed Restrictions